Career Management Team

 Jim Campbell

 Jim has responsibility for the strategic and operational management of the Career Management team.
 He also contributes to the leadership and management of the Careers Service overall, alongside the Director and Assistant Director (Opportunities).
-Additionally, he delivers careers advice, guidance and education for students as part of a small practitioner caseload.
-He also works with the School of Management and the International Education Institute.
+Additionally, he delivers careers advice, guidance and education for students in the Business School.

 - Email: